shaping inclusive cultures: employer branding as a strategic tool.

 Building an inclusive employer brand means taking an intentional approach toward equality and diversity.
 Try the following strategies to enhance D&I initiatives among your team and customers:

 Write diversity-friendly practices into your workplace policies and encourage small acts of inclusivity to embed a culture of inclusion throughout your organisation.
 For example, encouraging employees to include their pronouns in their email signature will make LGBTQ+ employees feel supported, or allowing flexible working practices will encourage new parents to return to the workplace.
-In fact, work life balance is the most important workplace driver according to our UK report.
+In fact, work life balance is the most important workplace driver according to our UK employer brand research report.
 As a result, you might consider encouraging flexible working practices for all employees.

-• celebrating the diversity currently in your team.
+Celebrating the diversity currently in your team

 Celebrate holidays and days of recognition for minority groups.
 For example, encourage employees to learn about the history of different cultures and celebrations during the particular time of year that they fall.